cockroachdb/docs/v22.1/views.md

 ## Materialized views

 CockroachDB supports [materialized views](https://en.wikipedia.org/wiki/Materialized_view).
-Materialized views are views that store the results of their underlying queries.
+A _materialized view_ is a view that stores the results of its underlying query.

 When you [select](selection-queries.html) from a materialized view, the stored query data that is returned might be out-of-date.
 This contrasts with a standard (i.e., "dematerialized") view, which runs its underlying query every time it is used, returning the latest results.
 In order to get the latest results from a materialized view, you must [refresh the view](refresh.html), and then select from it.